core-wg/transport-indication/freezer-and-sidenotes.md

 (An alternative would be using a dedicated naming scheme, say, `transport:coap:device.example.com:port`, but that would needlessly introduce implementation complexity).

-Note that this mechanism can only used with proxies that use CoAP's native address indication mechanisms.
+Note that this mechanism can only be used with proxies that use the native address indication mechanisms of CoAP.
 Proxies that perform URI mapping
 (as described in Section 5 of {{?RFC8075}}, especially using URI templates) are not supported in this document.